ygombo/ygombo.github.io/content/event/huawei/index.md

   city:
   region:
   postcode:
-  country: Indonesia
+  country: Sorong, Papua

-summary: "This talk is a part of the PON Papua 2021 event to share about my experience as a Papuan."
+summary: "This event is to share my experience as a Papuan tech startup co-founder."
-abstract: "This talk, presented as part of the PON Papua 2021 event, offers a personal reflection on my experiences as a Papuan.
-The session aims to share unique perspectives, challenges, and triumphs, providing attendees with an authentic glimpse into life and identity within Papua.
-It seeks to contribute to a deeper understanding of the diverse narratives that shape the Papuan community, fostering dialogue and appreciation during this significant regional event."
+abstract: "This event features a personal account of my journey as a Papuan co-founder of a tech startup.
+The session will delve into the unique opportunities, challenges, and insights gained from navigating the entrepreneurial landscape within the Papuan context.
+Attendees will learn about the process of building a technology venture in the region, the innovative solutions being developed, and the broader vision for fostering a vibrant tech ecosystem in Indonesia.
+This talk aims to inspire and inform aspiring entrepreneurs and those interested in the burgeoning tech scene in Indonesia."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2021-07-21T21:00:00Z'
+date: '2024-06-15T09:00:00Z'
-date_end: '2021-07-21T23:00:00Z'
+date_end: '2024-06-15T12:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2021-07-21T23:59:00Z'
+publishDate: '2024-07-21T23:59:00Z'

 authors:
   - Yoshua Gombo
-  - Pascal Sapari
-  - Nowela Auparay
-  - Moses Rawar
-  - Mei Osok
-  - Rafi Ahmad

 tags: []